-Where internationally active groups operate in jurisdictions which are committed to implementing an equivalent framework and are able to demonstrate real progress and commitment to doing so, a further concept of 'transitional equivalence' will apply following the introduction of the final implementing measures.
+Where internationally active groups operate in jurisdictions which are committed to implementing an equivalent framework and are able to demonstrate real progress and commitment to doing so, a further concept of 'transitional equivalence' applies.

 Another very important aspect of the proposed implementing measures of Solvency II is the concept of 'bifurcation' (or differentiated regulatory standard).
 Bifurcation will enable a third country to seek equivalence for a clearly defined segment of its insurance regulatory framework, with all other areas falling outside the equivalence assessment.